madylmckee/3250-final-project/README.md

 Minimal cleaning was required.
 The main cleaning steps included:
 - Using mapping dictionaries to standardize team names (resolving relocations and punctuation).
-- Converting mascot names (e.g., "Chiefs") into full team names to allow merging across sources.
+- Converting mascot names (e.g., "Chiefs") into team location names to allow merging across sources.
-- Merging six datasets using `Season` and `Team` columns into one master DataFrame used for analysis.
+- Merging six datasets using `Season` and `Team` columns into one master DataFrame.

-The cleaned dataset was exported as a CSV file (`nfl_penalties.csv`) for use throughout the analysis.
+The cleaned dataset was exported as a CSV file [nfl_penalties.csv](project_files/nfl_penalties.csv) for use throughout the analysis.

 **Data Dictionary:**
 | Field                     | Type     | Source         | Description                                          |